 - Gently press your thawed Rhodes bread dough along the bottom and up the sides of your cast iron pan.
 If it isn't stretching nicely give it about 10-15 minutes to rest and try again.

-- Mix the olive oil, garlic powder, basil, and oregano together and lightly brush it on to your prepared crust.
+- Mix the olive oil, garlic powder, dried basil, and oregano together and lightly brush it on to your prepared crust.

-- Bake your crust for 15 minutes.
+- To prevent bubbling, use a fork to prick a few holes in your crust.
+Bake your crust for 15 minutes.

 - Remove from the oven and add your sauce, pepperoni, cheeses, and fresh basil.

 - Bake for 25 minutes at 350 degrees.

 - Turn the heat up to 425 degrees and bake an additional 10-15 minutes or until golden brown.

 - Let cool for about 10 minutes before cutting and serving.

 “This was a great change for pizza night.
 My whole family loved it.
 We are normally a thin-crust crowd and this was awesome enough to win us all over.
 It was super easy to throw together in my 10” cast iron skillet.
 Next time I will thaw 2-3 loves of bread and make several with a few different toppings.”